 Ollendick mentions, “With children, the fear is frequently associated with the way the bee flies near them or around them and the buzzing sounds they make.
 Interestingly, although some fear of bees can be related to being stung by a bee, most children have not been stung.
 Rather, they have heard stories about bees and how dangerous they can be; they might also have seen video clips of bees and/or have friends or parents who express such fears.
 Warnings of ‘be careful’ and ‘don’t go outside’ are messages that contribute to the fears.
 In most instances, bees do not sting unless they have been ‘harassed’ in some way!”

-8 Ways to Cope With a Fear of Bees
+How to Get Over a Fear of Bees

 Living with a fear of bees can be difficult and frustrating.
 It doesn’t have to continue to limit your life, however.
 There are approaches you can take to cope with melissophobia, reduce avoidance, and reclaim your life.